Skip to content

 1. Checkout to branch main.

-2. Check that the current HEAD of the main branch passes all the tests (note: make sure that you are using the poetry-installed local package).
+2. Check that the current HEAD of the main branch passes all the tests (note: make sure that you are using the uv-installed local package).

 3. Update the CHANGELOG.md file (e.g. remove (unreleased) from the upcoming version).